 ratify and monitor international legal instruments.

 2008) Focused on harmonization with the domestic legal framework, treaty

-implementation and international reporting obligations.
+implementation and international reporting obligation.

 - Phase III (2009 -